lebnxyz/lebmap/README.md

 answer for not being able to sleep as they did for drinking either espresso or decaf semi-weekly, that's where the `=` operator comes in.
 Feel free to play around with combining this with other operators to create complex queries.

 I'm not really sure if the "Out of..." textbox on the *Query* tab is useful or not.
-By default, when you input a query, it searches for respondents within the region you've selected on the map (or within the whole map if you haven't selected any region), so the idea of putting a second query into the "Out of..." box is that it further restricts the search to only people who match that second query.
+It shouldn't be used for now, but my reasoning for including it was: by default, when you input a query, it searches for respondents within the region you've selected on the map (or within the whole map if you haven't selected any region), so the idea of putting a second query into the "Out of..." box is that it further restricts the search to only people who match that second query.
 For example, I can search for `0.0:0` *out of* `0.0:0 | 0.0:1` to figure out how many people drink espresso daily, out